 Niederfalkenstein Castle

-Niederfalkenstein Castle (Burg Niederfalkenstein) is situated high over the municipality Obervellach in the Austrian state of Carinthia.
+Niederfalkenstein Castle (Burg Niederfalkenstein) stands high over the municipality Obervellach in the Austrian state of Carinthia.
 This photo was taken from a train while passing the railway bridge Falkensteinbrücke.